 The Remarkables ski passes and prices

-- A Lift Pass is priced at $139 NZD for an adult (aged 18 and over) for one day.
-If you want to ski for two days it’s priced at $129 NZD per day and for three days $109 NZD per day.**For 2022, all adult, child, and senior full-day lift passes are Super Passes.
-A Super Pass gives you access to ski at Coronet Peak, The Remarkables, or Mt Hutt ski areas!
+- A lift pass is priced at $159 NZD for an adult (aged 18 and over) for one day.
+If you want to ski for two days it’s priced at $139 NZD per day and for three days, $129 NZD per day.
+For 2023, all adult, child, and senior full-day lift passes are ‘superpasses’.
+A superpass gives you access to ski at Coronet Peak, The Remarkables, and Mt Hutt ski areas!

 Why ski at The Remarkables

-There are 385 hectares of terrain here and a 468-meter (1,535 feet) vertical drop.
+There are 385 hectares (951 acres) of terrain here and a 468-meter (1,535-foot) vertical drop.
 The trail stats are as follows: 30% beginner, 40% intermediate, and 30% black.
-The sunny north-facing terrain means that on those bluebird days there’s no better place to be.
-The jump park is one of the best with a great learner, intermediate, and expert area.
-If you love getting off the groomed trails, the backcountry runs here are also some of the best.
+The sunny north-facing terrain means that on those bluebird days there’s simply no better place to be.

-Conveniently too there’s a restaurant and café as well as two bars.
-In fact, it’s probably got one of the largest restaurant areas with soaring glass walls and incredible views.
+Conveniently too, there’s a restaurant and café as well as two bars.
+In fact, it’s probably got one of the largest restaurant areas, with soaring glass walls and incredible views.
 The outdoor decks have gorgeous views too of the surrounding snow-capped peaks.

 With that said, it isn’t the most convenient location from Wanaka.
-With nearly a 2 hour drive each day, I’d say it is slightly out of reach when it comes to being an accessible ski field in Wanaka.
+With nearly a 2-hour drive each day, I’d say it is slightly out of reach when it comes to being an accessible ski field in Wanaka.
 If you want to visit Remarks, then I’d recommend finding a place to stay in Queenstown for at least one night.

 Related Read: During the summer in Queenstown you can still visit The Remarkables and hike one of the best trails in Queenstown – Lake Alta Track!